Loading Events

 Audience

-This workshop is designed for professionals involved in the development, manufacturing, and regulation of generic products.
+This workshop is designed for professionals involved in the development, manufacturing, and regulation of generic GLP-1 products.
 The target audience includes pharmaceutical scientists (formulation and product development scientists, analytical chemists, quality assurance and control experts), regulatory affairs professionals, device engineers, human factors specialists, clinical development professionals, and manufacturing experts.
 Additionally, the workshop will be valuable for academic researchers in pharmaceutical sciences, representatives from contract research organizations (CROs) and contract manufacturing organizations (CMOs), regulatory agency staff, and healthcare professionals interested in generic complex drug products.
 The content is tailored to accommodate participants with varying levels of expertise in peptide products and drug-device combination products, from those seeking to understand the fundamentals to advanced practitioners looking to stay abreast of the latest regulatory considerations and development strategies.

 • Virtual Attendance is optimal for an audience who would like to have access to workshop content from anywhere, eliminate travel time and expenses, and who would like to have the flexibility to attend dynamic sessions/presentations at preferred times.